iomatix/Lugormod-X/README.md

-# Lugormod #X
+# ![#f03c15]Lugormod X

-## X version aims to change the core of the Lugormod to bring out its potential and making it compatible with the KotF modification and making it official KotF multiplayer server core.
+## ![#1589F0]X version aims to change the core of the Lugormod to bring out its potential and making it compatible with the KotF modification and making it official KotF multiplayer server core.

 # Main features and changes: